gitmystuff/agentic-playground/README.md

 **Note:** After running the installation script, you may need to close and reopen your Command Prompt/PowerShell/Terminal or run a command like source ~/.bashrc (if applicable) for the uv command to be recognized globally.

 #### On Windows (PowerShell)
-* powershell -c "irm https://astral.sh/uv/install.ps1 | iex"
+* powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"

 #### On Mac/Linux
 * curl -LsSf https://astral.sh/uv/install.sh | sh